 Based on this graph, you should set your download CR target to at least 60% for most categories.
 For Health & Fitness and Education categories, you may set your target a bit lower to around 40% and 50% respectively.

 When you’re satisfied with your app’s conversion rates, you’re ready to scale up the traffic.
 It means getting more impressions at the top of the funnel.
 You can do it by fine-tuning the keywords, media outreach and other advertising campaigns.

-Remember, app store optimization is a continuous process.
+Remember, app store SEO is a continuous process.
 You should do a lot of experiments with your app metadata.
 Check the conversion funnel and conversion rates regularly for areas of improvement.